 - HD video and high quality audio.
 Videos are automatically recorded as MP4.

-- Save videos on a local drive or directly to cloud (with a copy to Kaltura within a day or less).
+- Save videos on a local drive or directly to the cloud (with a copy to Kaltura within a day or less).

 - Zoom Room equipped spaces offer “one button” setup.